moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ## Introduction {: #introduction }

 [Hardhat](https://hardhat.org/){target=_blank} is an Ethereum development environment that helps developers manage and automate the recurring tasks inherent to building smart contracts and DApps.
-Hardhat can be used with any EVM ContainerChain to build, compile and deploy smart contracts, thanks to the seamless compatibility of Tanssi EVM ContainerChains.
+Hardhat can be used with any EVM ContainerChain to build, compile, and deploy smart contracts, thanks to the seamless compatibility of Tanssi EVM ContainerChains.

 This guide will cover how to use Hardhat to compile, deploy, and interact with  Ethereum smart contracts deployed to the Demo Tanssi EVM ContainerChain.
 This guide can be adapted for your own Tanssi EVM ContainerChain by simply adding the RPC URL of your ContainerChain to your EVM Wallet and switching networks to it.